 Check out his full piece here to try the Paint Drop Method for yourself.

-Personally, before I quit my job as a lawyer I focused on checklists and preparedness—stuff that helped me feel a bit safer in my decision to turn my back on being an attorney.
+Before I quit my job as a lawyer I focused on checklists and preparedness — stuff that helped me feel a bit safer in my decision to turn my back on being an attorney.
+My notebook of “what ifs” and questions is the backbone for this post.

-Preparing took the form of reading books and articles from lawyers-turned-whatevers, but more importantly to focus on understanding what my fears were and then how to face them without letting them control me.
+Preparing took the form of the questions above, but also reading books and articles from lawyers who left the law.
+More importantly, it also let me focus on understanding what my fears were and then how to face them without letting them control me.
 As noted above, this meant setting up “plan B” if my initial decision didn’t pan out, but it also meant thinking long and hard about life goals and the meaning of work.

 I mention all of this because one of the main fears in quitting a traditional, lock-step career like being a lawyer is that if life changes drastically there is nothing to fall back on.
 While my journey has never been conventional, the systems, communities, and projects I built prior to becoming disabled still support me today.
 That can be the case for anyone.